The Ant Farm

 Two years ago I asked 100 people to censor their own nude image.
 One year ago I had 70 people connect themselves with a single red rope.
 Most recently, I asked 100 people to populate the Ant Farm.

-The Ant Farm will be displayed at the 2012 Seattle Erotic Art Festival, which takes place in June 2012.
+The Ant Farm was displayed at the Seattle Erotic Art Festival in June, 2012.
+For a full recap of the project, see this blog post.